-As reflected by your Restricted Stock Unit Grant Notice ("Grant Notice"), Root, Inc. (the "Company") has granted you a RSU Award under its 2020 Equity Incentive Plan (the "Plan") for the number of restricted stock units as indicated in your Grant Notice (the "RSU Award").
-The terms of your RSU Award as specified in this Award Agreement for your RSU Award (the "Agreement") and the Grant Notice constitute your "RSU Award Agreement".
-Defined terms not explicitly defined in this Agreement but defined in the Grant Notice or the Plan shall have the same definitions as in the Grant Notice or Plan, as applicable.
+As reflected by your Stock Option Grant Notice ("Grant Notice") Root, Inc. (the "Company") has granted you an option under its 2020 Equity Incentive Plan (the "Plan") to purchase a number of shares of Common Stock at the exercise price indicated in your Grant Notice (the "Option").
+Capitalized terms not explicitly defined in this Agreement but defined in the Grant Notice or the Plan shall have the meanings set forth in the Grant Notice or Plan, as applicable.
+The terms of your Option as specified in the Grant Notice and this Stock Option Agreement constitute your Option Agreement.

-The general terms applicable to your RSU Award are as follows:
+The general terms and conditions applicable to your Option are as follows: